scalalandio/chimney/docs/docs/troubleshooting.md

 while `PartialTransformer` got split into `PartialTransformer` and `PartialTransformer.AutoDerived`.

-It was caused be the change in mechanism for recursive derivation: since Chimney avoid boxing and allocation where possible, it used to check if summoned implicit was generated by automatic derivation.
+It was caused by the change in the mechanism for recursive derivation: since Chimney avoid boxing and allocation where possible, it is used to check if summoned implicit was generated by automatic derivation.
 If implicit came from `Transformer.derive` or `PartialTransformer.derive` it was discarded and the macro attempted to derive it again without wrapping the result in a type class.

 It both complicated code and increased compilation times, as each field or subtype would attempt to summon implicit (potentially triggering macro expansion) and then discard it if it didn't come from the user.
-Splitting types allows compiler to not summon any implicit if the user haven't provided any.
+Splitting types allows the compiler to not summon any implicit if the user hasn't provided any.

 The consequence is only visible if there is some `implicit def` which takes another implicit `Transformer`.